 My Grandfather once told me that “Hunger is the best cook” so it follows that a long shift is the best bartender.
 In fact, my Grandfather referred to his first drink of the day as being his “Healer Pint.”
-I’d assume (and I’d have to since I’ve done little to no research on the subject) that as long as there’ve been shifts, there’ve been shift drinks.
+I’d assume (and I’d have to since I’ve done little to no research on the subject) that as long as there’ve been shifts, there’s been the shift drink.

 I was introduced to this grand tradition well before my 21st birthday.
 I was working in a little pizza shop in Portland, Oregon – back before Portland became Portlandia.
 I’d moved there way too young and way too early to retire.
 So early, in fact, that there weren’t any websites for finding a job.
 I had to job hunt the old fashioned way: on foot while mildly stoned.
 Lucky for me I found a spot pretty quickly.
 Luckier still, the work culture was… fairly permissive.

 I showed up for my first day and was assigned to keeping up with dishes and chopping vegetables.
 It was pretty straightforward work.
 Metal pans and kitchen utensils came back and I washed, rinsed and sanitized everything by hand.
 When I was caught up with that, it was on to chopping onions and peppers with the world’s dullest plastic handled knife.
 I bounced between the two stations for 8 hours and then broke the kitchen down at closing time.